golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/yagna-installation-for-requestors.md

 ---
 title: Guide to Installing Yagna for Golem Network Interaction
 pageTitle: Install Yagna - Connect with the Golem Network - Requestor Setup Instructions
-description: Step-by-step guide on installing Yagna to enable applications to interact with the Golem Network, tailored for OS X, Ubuntu, and Windows users.
+description: Step-by-step instructions for installing Yagna to enable applications to interact with the Golem Network, tailored for OS X, Ubuntu, and Windows users.

 type: Instructions